Powerbridge Technologies Co. Ltd. (PBTS) Shares Up Despite Recent Market Volatility

 Powerbridge Technologies Co.
-Ltd. (NASDAQ: PBTS)’s stock price has increased by 34.43 compared to its previous closing price of 0.08.
-Nevertheless, the company has seen a 22.58% surge in its stock price over the last five trading sessions.
+Ltd. (NASDAQ: PBTS)’s stock price has increased by 11.26 compared to its previous closing price of 0.10.
+Despite this, the company has seen a gain of 32.09% in its stock price over the last five trading days.

 Is It Worth Investing in Powerbridge Technologies Co.
 Ltd. (NASDAQ: PBTS) Right Now?